Marsh wren: Nesting

 The nest is an oval structure attached to marsh vegetation, entered from the side.
 The male builds many unused nests in his territory.
 A hypothesis of the possible reason to why males build multiple "dummy" nests in their territory is that they are courting areas and that the females construct the "breeding nest" in which she lays her eggs.
 He may puncture the eggs and fatally peck the nestlings of other birds nesting nearby, including his own species (even his own offspring) and red-winged blackbirds, yellow-headed blackbirds, and least bitterns.
+Likely because of this, marsh wren eggs are able to withstand pressure 2.9 times higher than expected when compared to eggs from other passerine species.
 The clutch is normally four to six eggs, though the number can range from three to 10.
 The eggs are usually 0.6-0.7 inches in length and 0.4-0.6 inches in width.
 Incubation is performed only by females, and only females develop a brood patch.
 Marsh wren young can get infected by pathogenic larvae.
 The Blowfly larvae infect the young by subdermal myiasis-induced lesions and subsequent sepsis.
 The larvae form a wound in the young by rasping and expanding a hole in their skin to create blood flow and feed on the blood of the hosts' body.

+Abandoned marsh wren nests may also be used by other animals, including meadow jumping mouse.

+Habitat

+The marsh wren prefers areas with vegetation that tends to be uniform in composition, as well as fairly tall.